 Do you have ATM cash machines on site?

-We have been unable to source portable cash machines for use on site.
-Make sure that you bring enough cash with you but please don't bring fifty pound notes.
+We are using Contactless card machines in all areas this year.
+You can also still pay by cash.
+Make sure that you bring enough cash or your card with you but please don't bring fifty pound notes.
 We will not accept them at any bar.
 They can only be changed at the glasses stand.

 I like real ale but my wife only drinks gin.
 Can I bring some for her?

 No!
 The festival is a pub.
 You are not allowed to bring any alcohol on site.
 But we have a Gin Bar this year

 We are going to sell some advanced tickets this year.
 A link will be posted on our website when we're open for sales.
 This will be around mid-May.
 We do sell advance door, glass and beer tickets so that companies and societies can offer them to their guests.
 Normally we will only deal with groups of 20 or more.

 Yes, the site is reasonably flat and we have people in wheelchairs every year.
 There are disabled toilets on site.
 If you arrive by car or taxi, ask at the gate.
 Provided the ground is firm you will be allowed to drive right up to the pay gates.

 I lost something at the festival.
 What should I do?

 We always find a selection of lost property at the festival and are keen to return it to its rightful owner.
 We generally find mobile phones, cameras, house keys, umbrellas, bracelets, car keys and credit cards, though we do find more unusual objects such as trousers, camping chairs and laptops.
 If you have lost something, please contact us on 01733 896555 or ku.gro.armac.tsefreeborobp@ofni